readthedocs/website/content/posts/addons-by-default.md

 for example.

 Depending on your project's configuration, the documentation tool and the theme you are using, you will notice these differences.
-We plan to release a new version of our theme to keep the flyout menu at the bottom left integrated with the navbar soon, and we are talking to other theme authors to communicate these changes and work with them towards a better integration.
+We ~~plan to release~~ released a new version of our theme to keep the flyout menu at the bottom left integrated with the navbar that you can install it as `sphinx-rtd-theme==2.1.0rc1`.
+We are also talking to other theme authors to communicate these changes and work with them towards a better integration.
 Expect news around this visual changes in the following months.